Call for Papers

 Co-edited by Rachel Alpha Johnston Hurst and Jennifer L. Johnson

-Your submission will address the intersections of the field of Women’s, Gender, and Feminist Studies (WGS) with some of the following:
+Your submission will address the intersections of feminist teaching and scholarship with any of the following.

--The illogic of caricaturizing WGS and feminist scholars and students as over-sensitive and censorious in contrast to the liveliness of debate in the classroom and the field, as well as the harassment and barriers faced at the university by students who are Black, Indigenous, people of colour, people with disabilities, trans, and/or queer.
+The harassment and barriers faced at the university by students who are Black, Indigenous, people of colour, people with disabilities, trans, and/or queer

 We invite submissions that examine interdisciplinary and discipline-based feminist interventions in these discourses through original research papers, position papers, book reviews, and original creative works, including short essay analyses of your own visual, aural, or spoken creative work.
 Research papers are not to exceed 7,000 words including references.

 Further details and information regarding all types of submissions can be found at: http://journals.msvu.ca/index.php/atlantis/about/submissions